-Now that you have deleted the sample comment, the next step is to delete the sample post.
+After deleting the sample comment, the next step is to delete the sample post.

 (Posts – All Posts)

-This brings you to the Posts screen …
+This brings up the Posts section …

 Hover over the sample post title (Hello world!) and a menu will display.
 Click on Trash to delete the sample post …

 The sample WordPress post will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the post moved to the Trash message …